Grub Error 13 and 17 together

-I just encountered a Grub Error 13 and a Grub Error 17 all for seemingly no reason.
-I fixed the problem, but thought I could save others undue headache.
+I just encountered Grub Error 13 and Grub Error 17 for seemingly no reason.
+I fixed the problem and thought I could save others undue headache by explaining my fix here.

 The Setup

-I have Ubuntu Linux installed on one hard drive which fdisk calls /dev/hda and Windows XP installed on a second hard drive called /dev/hdb.
+I have Ubuntu Linux installed on one hard drive that fdisk calls /dev/hda and Windows XP installed on a second hard drive called /dev/hdb.
 To Grub, the mapping is as follows:

 • /dev/hda1 = (hd0, 0)